radumarias/rfs/README.md

 # Key features

 - Masterless
-- BitTorrent with QUOC as transport and zero-copy for synching files
+- BitTorrent with QUIC as transport and zero-copy for synching files
 - Sync only changes by diff with Merkle tree
 - Client Libs for various languages
 - REST API and gRPC access for clients